felipecsl/GifImageView/README.md

 ### Caveats

 * Doesn't yet handle GIFs with transparency.
 Transparent channel will probably appear as black.
+See Issue #11

 ### Contributing